bluelightspirit/MUSIX/README.md

 ## How does anyone play?

 To play this game, a player must click "Yes" then "Yes.
-I agree 100%" to if they want to play at the beginning of the game to start the game, confirming their audio is on and they are really sure they want to play, which should look like this:\
+I agree 100%" if they want to play at the beginning of the game to start the game, confirming their audio is on and they are really sure they want to play, which should look like this:\
 ![musix_ready-to-play](https://user-images.githubusercontent.com/22280271/213863759-61ce9e86-58ae-42f0-811a-905fe70fd7e8.png)
 ![image](https://user-images.githubusercontent.com/22280271/213866461-7b6edaec-8010-4f5c-9adc-e9c824447f9f.png)\
 After that, the program will output ~20-30 second audio clip where the player shall select any of the 4 options as their guess.
 If they get it right, they will gain a point, or 3 points, or 5 points, depending on their streak they currently have.
 If they get it wrong, their streak ends.
 To use a hint, the player must have at least 6 points to have the option to remove two of the incorrect options for the songs, which will take away 6 points from the player's normal game points.